paulrobertlloyd/paulrobertlloyd-v4/src/_content/projects/bradshaws_guide.md

 {% include 'aside' %}

-[Bradshaw’s Guide][1] is a digital revival of George Bradshaw’s eponymous guide to Britain and Ireland's nascent railway network as it existed in 1866.
+[Bradshaw’s Guide][1] is a digital revival of George Bradshaw’s eponymous guide to Britain and Ireland’s nascent railway network as it existed in 1866.

 Reproductions of his handbook are over an inch thick; pocket-sized by Victorian standards, but not when compared to our slim wireless companions.
 This ongoing self-directed project aims to make Bradshaw’s work accessible to a new audience, be they tourists wanting to spend more time on today’s network, or commuters wishing to learn about the places they pass by every day.